Grove (GVR) Trading 34.6% Higher Over Last Week

-Grove (GVR) traded 0.3% lower against the dollar during the twenty-four hour period ending at 15:00 PM ET on April 11th.
-One Grove token can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, Grove has traded 34.6% higher against the dollar.
+Grove (GVR) traded down 0.3% against the dollar during the one day period ending at 17:00 PM ET on April 17th.
+One Grove token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last week, Grove has traded up 34.6% against the dollar.
 Grove has a total market cap of $2.28 million and approximately $1,416.97 worth of Grove was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.